 First semester of Euroculture programme has more general approach.
 Main aim is to provide students with more general background and also chosen problems.
 Students attend three Core Fields courses, Euroculture course and one course focusing on relations between Central Europe and European Union.

 During the first semester each student acquires a set of key competences (knowledge and skills), which form the foundation of the programme.
 Students are acquainted with the core issues of trans-, inter- and multiculturality, current political governance, national versus transnational identity and evolving social-political processes.
 These issues are considered on the basis of 4 core concepts, namely: Communication, Mobility of Citizens, Cooperation and Citizenship.
-These four concepts form the basis of teaching, learning and assessment within the programme:

 The Eurocompetence component, with special attention to the integration of academic and professional training, aims to provide Euroculture students with knowledge and skills to achieve a professional level of competence required on the job market.
 This component focuses on the cultural relations between Europe and the wider world and aims to enhance the employability of the graduates by providing preparation for the professional world after graduation.
 The combination of academic and professional education is an innovation of Euroculture and represents the programme’s commitment to social engagement as well as conveying knowledge to audiences outside of the academic field.